aditya-suripeddi/covstats/README.md

 ## Future Work / Todos

-1. Swagger docs can have more info
+1. Swagger docs can be packed with more info
 2. Unit Tests
-3. Data validation of lat, lon - locationiq server tentatively
+3. Validation of lat, lon needs review, handled by locationiq server tentatively
 4. Static assets
 5. Heroku Deploy with addons for db along with redis caching layer
 6. User authentication